clicknium/clicknium-docs/README.md

 Learn [how to start an automation project from zero](./doc/tutorial/firstautomation.md).

 ## Contact
-Welcome to create a [Github Issue](https://github.com/clicknium/clicknium-docs/issues) or join [Clicknium Slack](https://clicknium.slack.com/) if you have any question.
+Welcome to create a [Github Issue](https://github.com/clicknium/clicknium-docs/issues) or join [Clicknium Slack](https://clicknium.slack.com/) if you have any questions.